silvesco94/cinderella_article/README.md

 - Generates **high-quality shots** while preventing them
 - **Protects possessions** and **controls the glass**
 - Earns top seeds **year after year**

-👉 **[Insert Blue Blood Summary Chart: “How Elite Teams Cluster”]**

-This visual should emphasize the contrast:

-- Cinderellas succeed by being volatile, strange, and mis-seeded
-- Blue Bloods succeed by being consistent, stable, and relentlessly elite

-Or, more poetically:

-> **Cinderellas break the bracket.
-> Blue Bloods define the bracket.**

 # ⭐ Two Paths Through March: How Blue Bloods and Cinderellas Differ (and Overlap)